fairymq/fairymq/readme.md

 fairyMQ is an open-source UDP based message queue software written in GO.  fairyMQ is in-memory, secure, extremely fast and super simple.

+### Features

+⭐ High throughput and low latency

+⭐ Secure with asymmetric cryptography

+⭐ Snapshots to disk

+⭐ Messages marked with consumer(s) whom acknowledged

+⭐ Message Expiry (delete expired messages from queue)

+⭐ Multiple Queues

+⭐ Message data has no limit and are of a buffer of bytes enqueued by a client

 ## Setup
 **************
 fairyMQ expects a keypair per queue.
 When sending messages to fairy the messages must be encrypted with the queues public key.